BlockScope/ghc-plugs-out/README.rst

     [1 of 1] Compiling Main
     >>> GHC-TcPlugin #1

-There may be no work to do trying to compile a second time with build.
+There may be no work to do trying build again.

 .. code-block:: pre